istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

     caption="Authorization with OPA and `healthcheck` to external"
     >}}

-As you can see, your possibilities increases and Istio becomes very extensible.
+As you can see, your possibilities increase and Istio becomes very extensible.

 Let's look at how you can implement this pattern.